eriicafes/tmpl/README.md

 ## Render templates

-Tmpl has a default sync renderer and stream renderer.
-Renderers are not concurrent safe and should not be used across separate goroutines.
+Tmpl has a default sync renderer and a [stream renderer](html-streaming.md).
+Renderers are not concurrent safe.

 ### Render template with struct (recommended)